Benny Walker Charitable Trust

 - Access to world-class tuition regardless of background

-- Partnership programs with nationally recognized institutions
+- Partnership programmes with nationally recognised institutions

 Civil Engineering Education